vronney/Dice-Game/README.md

 # Pig Game

-## Games created using Vanilla JavaScript.
+## Game created using Vanilla JavaScript.

 ### How to play the game: